eamonnk/appinfra/Modules/M02-Azure Compute services/L04-Azure Service Fabric/10-Backup and recovery.md

 Creating backups requires development effort, and it requires a method to be called within a Reliable Service.
 This causes the data to be copied to a local backup folder.

 After that, it's possible to copy that data to a central storage location.
 This location should in a different fault domain, for example, in a different cloud.
-Because data is sharded between partitions, every primary replica of your Stateful Reliable Services needs to create its own backups.
+Because data is shared between partitions, every primary replica of your Stateful Reliable Services needs to create its own backups.

 ``` csharp

 public async Task BeginCreateBackup()
 {

 	var backupDescription = new BackupDescription(BackupOption.Full, PostBackupCallbackAsync);
 	await BackupAsync(backupDescription);
 }